Car Buying Strategies

 Search Car Buying Strategies Makes & Models Select a Make and Model Makes & Models Select a Make and Model New Cars Prices Buying Advice

-Should You Buy a 2022 Toyota Highlander?
+Are You Considering a 2022 Toyota Highlander?
 Here Are Some Reasons For and Against

 A few model years into its current generation, the 2022 Toyota Highlander is one of the more popular choices for a third-row SUV.
 Last year's sporty new XSE trim level introduced a sport-tuned suspension, but the Highlander was already quite adept at handling, even for a big bulky SUV.
 The powerful V6 engine and comfy seats that come standard are also big bonuses.